Is Sexual Freedom is a Constitutional Right?

 Ct.
 H. R. (1993); Norris v.
 Ireland, 142 Eur.
 Ct.
 H. R. (1988).
 Other nations,

-too, have taken action consistent with an affirmation of the protected right of
+too, have taken action consistent with an affirmation of the protected right

-case has been accepted as an integral part of human freedom in many other
+this case has been accepted as an integral part of human freedom in many other

 countries.
-There has been no showing that in this country the governmental
+There has been no showing that in this country the governmental interest

-interest in circumscribing personal choice is somehow more legitimate or urgent.
+in circumscribing personal choice is somehow more legitimate or urgent.

 3. Next we should be clear about the actual realties that are at the heart of